gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    or unordered, and a payload protocol identifier.
 Although DTLS/SCTP provides privacy for the actual user message, the other three information fields are not confidentiality protected.
-They are sent as cleartext because they are part of the SCTP DATA chunk header.
+They are sent as clear text because they are part of the SCTP DATA chunk header.

-   It is RECOMMENDED that DTLS/SCTP is used with certificate based authentication in DTLS 1.3 {{RFC9147}} to provide identity protection.
+   It is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication in DTLS 1.3 {{RFC9147}} to provide identity protection.
 DTLS/SCTP MUST be used with a key exchange method providing forward secrecy.